 I was searching for some articles about [Your Topic] today and I came across this page: [URL]

 I noticed you linked to one of my favorite articles ~ [Article Title]

 Just wanted to give you a heads-up that I created a very similar piece of content here [Your URL] and thought it might be worth a mention on your page or social account.

 Either way, keep up the awesome work!

 The key is to be authentic and helpful.
 Again, you want to add value when promoting.
 Make sure you actually read that person’s post before sending them a promotion or link request.
 Make it easy for them to say yes!

-Another great avenue for promotion of your content are sites like Medium, Blogger or any other multi-user content site.
+Another great avenue for the promotion of your content is sites like Medium, Blogger, or any other multi-user content site.
 Now, don’t just copy and paste your content over to these sites.
 Create a summary of your post or additional information about the topic you are covering and then link to your larger article.

-In the last section we talked about promoting content to others in our industry who may link back to our content.
+In the last section, we talked about promoting content to others in our industry who may link back to our content.
 This is a great strategy to earn relevant links.
 Google wants to see links that make sense.
 This means if you’re in the medical field, having a link from a preschool blog is probably going to look spammy.
-The key is to earn links from industry and thought leaders as well a build links from relevant and trust worthy sources inside your niche.
+The key is to earn links from industry and thought leaders as well as build links from relevant and trustworthy sources inside your niche.